The Cheapest Time to Go to Iceland

 The Worst Time to Visit Iceland

 For those with a reasonable budget, there is no worst time to visit Iceland.
-Each month has its own magic, whether you want to indulge in the festivities of December, the arts and music festivals of June or the beginning of the Northern Lights season in September.
+Each month has its own magic, whether you want to indulge in the festivities of December, the arts and music festivals of June, or the beginning of the northern lights season in September.

 Christmas, as touched upon, is the worst time to visit Iceland for those on a budget.
-Many restaurants will alternate to more indulgent festive menus; bars and breweries will often do the same with their choice in beverages; and shops will tick up the prices on standard souvenirs, knowing that the demand is there.
+Many restaurants will alternate to more indulgent festive menus; bars and breweries will often do the same with their choice of beverages; and shops will tick up the prices on standard souvenirs, knowing that the demand is there.

-Over this season there are a number of public holidays, which occur on the 24th, 25th, 26th and 31st of December, and the 1st of January.
+Over this season, there are a number of public holidays, which occur on the 24th, 25th, 26th, and 31st of December and the 1st of January.
 Because of this, services and tours that are still running may charge more to accommodate the staff’s holiday.

 The other worst time to visit Iceland in terms of expense is the ‘high season’, when most tourists flock to the country.
 As stated, this coincides with the summer holidays of the Northern Hemisphere: June, July and August.
 Car rentals and other such services often operate differently during these months, hitching up prices as demand increases.